nasa/cumulus-docs/docs/deployment.md

 **Note**: The npm install command will add the [kes](http://devseed.com/kes/) utility to the `<daac>-deploy`'s `node_packages` directory and will be utilized later for most of the AWS deployment commands

-The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values in `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
+The [`Cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values in `cumulus/packages/deployment/app.example`, however these need to be customized for your Cumulus app.

 ##### Copy the sample template into your repository. {#copy-template}